 Most elements can be made a Required field, forcing applicants to fill them out, and you can add Help text to them if you need to provide instructions or explain a field's purpose in more detail.

-NOTE: To remove a field from your application, click-and-drag it out of the Application box.
+TIP: To remove a field from your application, drag-and-drop it out of the Application box.

-Your site's custom user profile Demographics (created on the Admin > Users > Demographics page) are available as elements on the Demographics tab.
+TIP: Your Thrive Community site's custom user profile Demographics (created on the Admin > Users > Demographics page) are available as elements on the Demographics tab.

 Step 3 - Invite Volunteers

-At this point, you can extend invitations to any of your users (or only to users within the associated community, if your Opportunity is linked to one) to volunteer for your Opportunity.
+At this point, you can extend invitations to any of your users (or only to users within the associated community, if you associated one during Step 1) to volunteer for your Opportunity.
 While those who aren't invited can still apply, everyone you do invite is added to the Invitations Sent list, which provides two benefits: It makes it easy to track their application status and allows you to follow up with any or all of them via email at any time.

 For this step: